Public Safety Power Shutoff

 Inconsistent and asinine

-by pbshank, about 2 months ago
+by pbshank, 3 months ago

 This PSPS is absolutely asinine and inconsistent.
 Here in Georgetown half of the town is without power.
 Walk across the street and they have power.
 Less than 12 hours notice to prepare for three days without power is ridiculous given the circumstances.